Books, Texts, Lectures

 - Ups and downs are inevitable.
 So is support.

-- Do not go looking for enemies and bounds.
+- Do not look for enemies and bounds.
 There will be enough challenges anyway.

 - Maintain all that comes from nature in perfect harmony.